ROCm/rocPyDecode/docs/reference/structures.rst

 Packet structure
 ================

 The packet structure contains information related to the demuxed frames from the original input video.
-The packet is passed to the decoder functions to...
+The packet is passed to the decoder APIs for further processing, which uses and updates the information in the same structure.

 - **end_of_stream**: Boolean flag, indicates demuxing reach end of stream when 'True'
 - **pkt_flags**: Integer value indicate the status of the packet